Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Charity & Public WorkGovernment & Politics.
 A significant historical date for this entry is June 25, 1958.

 Location.
 43° 13.567′ N, 79° 50.558′ W. Marker is in Hamilton, Ontario.
 It is in Macassa.
-Marker is at the intersection of East 37th Street and 7th Avenue, on the left when traveling south on East 37th Street.
+It is at the intersection of East 37th Street and 7th Avenue, on the left when traveling south on East 37th Street.
 Touch for map.
 Marker is in this post office area: Hamilton ON L8V 4B6, Canada.
 Touch for directions.

 The Right Honourable Vincent Massey Marker image.
 Click for full size.

-Photographed By Tim Boyd, November 20, 2023
+Photographed by Tim Boyd, November 20, 2023

 2. The Right Honourable Vincent Massey Marker